 The goal of this paper is to summarize the state of knowledge about gaseous detonation loading of piping and indicate some of the more important issues that have to be considered in analyzing these problems.
-Detonation of gaseous mixtures inside of piping systems is of interest to the practicing engineer and as a subject of scientific investigation.
-It is a hazard that is occasionally encountered in the chemical [1,2], nuclear [3-6], and transportation industries [2].
-In some technologies like pulse detonation engines [7], detonations are deliberately created.
-The coupling between detonations and structures like pipes are a model for fluid-structure interaction, which has been extensively examined in the closely related subject of shock (blast wave) or impact loading of structures [8,9].
+Detonation of gaseous mixtures inside of piping systems is of interest to the practicing engineer and as a subject of scientific investigation [1, 2].
+It is a hazard that is occasionally encountered in the chemical [3, 4], nuclear [5, 6, 7, 8], and transportation industries [4].
+In some technologies like pulse detonation engines [9], detonations are deliberately created.
+The coupling between detonations and structures like pipes are a model for fluid-structure interaction, which has been extensively examined in the closely related subject of shock (blast wave) or impact loading of structures [10, 11].

 The response of pipes to detonations is part of the broader problem of designing or analyzing the ability of pressure vessels to contain internal gaseous explosions.
-Broadly speaking, gas explosions can be characterized into two categories, low-speed flames or deflagrations and high-speed coupled shock and reaction waves known as detonations [10].
-Deflagrations are subsonic, usually turbulent, flames that cause slow pressurization that is treated as a quasi-static, spatially non-uniform structural load.
+Broadly speaking, gas explosions can be characterized into two categories, low-speed flames or deflagrations and high-speed coupled shock and reaction waves known as detonations [12].
+Deflagrations are subsonic, usually turbulent, flames that cause slow pressurization that is treated as a quasistatic, spatially non-uniform structural load.
 Detonations are supersonic waves that result in dynamic structural loading that is spatially nonuniform.
 The peak pressures in detonations are usually about twice as high as for a deflagration and in exceptional cases, may be as much as 10 times higher.

-There is some guidance on structural design for deflagrations contained in NFPA 69 [11] which refers to the ASME Boiler and Pressure Vessel Code Section VIII - Division 1, Part H. It is quite clear that detonations are excluded from these considerations since the pressure loading of a deflagration is restricted to the quasi-static regime.
-At present, there is no provision within the ASME Boiler and Pressure Vessel or Piping Codes for designing pressure vessels or piping to withstand detonations.
+There is some guidance on structural design for deflagrations contained in NFPA 69 [13] which refers to the ASME Boiler and Pressure Vessel Code Section VIII - Division 1, Part H. It is quite clear that detonations are excluded from these considerations since the pressure loading of a deflagration is restricted to the quasi-static regime.
+At present, there is no provision within the ASME Boiler and Pressure Vessel or Piping Codes for designing pressure vessels or piping to withstand gaseous detonations.

-Currently, a standard is under consideration for designing high-explosive containment vessels based on extensive work by Los Alamos [12, 13] to formulate ductile failure criteria.
+Recently, an ASME Code Case [14] has been developed for designing high-explosive containment vessels based on extensive work by Los Alamos [15, 16] to formulate ductile failure criteria.
 Although focused on high explosives, the material response aspect of the Los Alamos work is quite relevant to the present study.
-A key idea is the reliance on modern fracture mechanics [14] to design vessels that will plastically deform but not catastrophically fail under extreme impulsive loading.
+A key idea is the reliance on modern fracture mechanics [17] to design vessels that will plastically deform but not catastrophically fail under extreme impulsive loading.
 Many of these ideas are directly applicable to the situation of gaseous detonation but there are some crucial distinctions.
 High explosives are usually approximated as impulsive loads and the standoff between the vessel and the explosive is a significant aspect of the loading magnitude.
 Gaseous explosions usually result in a combination of step and impulse loading and the gas is often assumed to completely fill the vessel or pipe.
-Deliberate high explosive detonations inside containment vessels are controlled events while gaseous detonations often are the result of an uncontrolled ignition process that can result in very high localized pressures if the deflagration accelerates to detonation (deflagration to detonation transition or DDT).
+Deliberate high explosive detonations inside containment vessels are controlled events while gaseous detonations often are the result of an uncontrolled ignition process that can result in very high localized pressures if the deflagration accelerates to detonation (deflagration to detonation transition or DDT [18]).
 In addition, the propagation of the explosion wave in the gas adjacent to the vessel or tube may result in a strong coupling between the pressure wave and the structural response.

-Detonation Waves
+2 Detonation Waves